simesy/starshot-dev/README.md

-# A project with starshot enablers ready to dev.
+# A Starshot/Project Browser setup

+A project that can be used to develop Starshot stuff including Project Browser.
+Should allow you to install projects through the UI.

 Notes
 * I tend to disable settings management with DDEV.
 The *.settings.php should "just work".